 |Shows at the Purple Fiddle

 Visit Mink’s Miracle Medicine on the web!

-Both Wright and Zezeski, who met five years ago in the green room of a Hackensaw Boys concert, have deep musical roots.
-Wright studied vocal performance at Berklee College of Music in Boston before eventually moving back to West Virginia, where she also teaches music lessons.
-A furniture maker by day, Scranton native Zezeski cut his teeth in punk and ska bands as a teenager, eventually leaving home to hop trains and ride the rails with his Epiphone Hummingbird guitar in tow.
-Together, Wright and Zezeski have opened for acts like Woody Pines, the Hackensaw Boys, YARN, Jubilee Riots, and Gallows Bound.
-They currently live in a singlewide trailer on the Shenandoah River.
+Both Melissa Wright and Daniel Zezeski, who met seven years ago in the green room of a Hackensaw Boys show, have deep musical roots.
+After spending her high school years performing on the regional bluegrass circuit, Wright studied vocal performance at Berklee College of Music in Boston before moving back to West Virginia, where she now teaches guitar, piano, and voice lessons.
+Furniture maker Zezeski cut his teeth in punk and ska bands as a teenager in Scranton, PA, eventually leaving home to hop trains and ride the rails with his Epiphone Hummingbird guitar in tow.